chrisD91/anesthPlot/doc/source/index.rst

 .. warning::

-This project is:

-   * a work in progres
+  This is a work in progres,

    * the processes are mainly focused on horses anesthesia (default values)
    * in our environment the data recorded came from either:

       * an as3 or as5 anesthesia monitor (ekg, invasive pressure, etCO2, halogenate, spirometry)
       * a Taphonius equine ventilator
       * (some ekg .csv data extracted using a Televet holter system)

 Features